Romanian Orthodox Church: 1940s - World War II

 King Carol II abdicated on September 6, 1940.
 An openly pro-German coalition of the military headed by marshal Ion Antonescu and the Iron Guard took over.
 Patriarch Nicodim Munteanu's reaction was cautious and his September 1940 address was unenthusiastic.
 Munteanu, like Cristea before him, feared the anti-establishment nature of the Guard.
 But the Iron Guard was highly influential on the Church's grassroots.
 In January 1941, seeking full control of the country, the Iron Guard attempted a violent insurrection known as the Legionary Rebellion.
 The putsch failed and out of the 9000 people arrested, 422 were Orthodox priests.

 Some particularly violent episodes during the insurrection directly involved the Orthodox clergy.
 Students and staff of the Theological Academy in Sibiu, led by Professor Spiridon Cândea and assisted by Iron Guard militiamen rounded up Jews in the courtyard of the academy and forced them to hand over their valuables at gunpoint.
 Monks from the Antim Monastery in Bucharest, led by their abbot, armed themselves and, using explosives, blew up a Synagogue on Antim Street.
 The numerous Jewish inhabitants of the neighborhood hid in terror.

 After Antonescu and the Army crushed the insurrection, the Holy Synod was quick to condemn the Legionary Rebellion and publicly paint it as a diabolical temptation that had led the Iron Guard to undermine the state and the Conducător.
 Many of the clergymen who had participated in the Rebellion were, however, shielded by their bishops and continued parish work in remote villages.
 Romania's participation in World War II on the Axis side after June 1941 would provide them with opportunities for rehabilitation.

 By the early 1940s, Orthodox theologians such as Nichifor Crainic already had a lengthy record of producing propaganda supporting the concept of Judeo-Bolshevism.
 After 1941 the idea became commonplace in central church newspapers such as Apostolul or BOR.
 A particularly infamous article was signed by Patriarch Nicodim himself and published in BOR in April 1942.
 It referred to the danger of domestic enemies whom he identified as mostly being Jewish.
-In 1943 BOR published a 13-page laudatory review of Nichifor Crainic's infamous antismetic book Transfigurarea Românismului (The Transfiguration of Romanianism).
+In 1943 BOR published a 13-page laudatory review of Nichifor Crainic's infamous antisemitic book Transfigurarea Românismului (The Transfiguration of Romanianism).
 Antisemitism was also present in regional journals, a leading example being Dumitru Stăniloae's Telegraful român (The Romanian Telegraph).
 Orthodox chaplains in the Romanian army cultivated the Judeo-Bolshevik myth.